 The angel on my shoulder was going “No girl, just find someone to fix the screen.
 You don’t need a whole new phone.”
 The devil on my shoulder went “Girl it’s your birthday tomorrow.
 Treat Yo Self.
 You survived two hurricanes.
 You deserve nice things.”
 My angel said “You can get more nice things if you save.
 Just save the money.”
 The devil went “Girl, Hurricane Punjabi could come tomorrow.
 You can’t save if you’re dead.”

 I hit “buy it now.”

 But I realized then, that’s how I solve all my problems.
 I don’t fix things.
 I just replace them.
 Men, electronics, friendships, you name it.
 I don’t ever try to work it out.
-My rational seems to be, you don’t have to worry about fixing it, if you just get rid of it and find something else.
+My rational seems to be, you don’t have to worry about fixing it if you just get rid of it and find something else.
 Has that been working for me?
 Sometimes.
 Mostly No. Obviously not.
 Because I’m usually the problem.
 I wouldn’t have to continuously replace a phone if I would just put the damn thing in a case.
-But I don’t, because I hate big bulky cases.
-I tell myself it’s going to be destroyed anyways so why bother?
+But I don’t because I hate big bulky cases.
+I tell myself it’s going to be destroyed anyway so why bother?
 In relationships, I find that I have a hard time compromising.
 I’m set in my ways.
 And if you don’t match my ways, then I’ll just find someone else who will.
 It’s awful, and I really do need to work on it.